GingerKiwi/gingerkiwi-blog-2023/src/blog/2022-11-05-learn-github-workflows-and-open-source-the-fun-way-the-alice-in-wonderland-project.md

 ---
-title: >
+title: |
   Learn GitHub Workflows and Open Source the Fun Way: The Alice in Wonderland Project
 date: 2022-11-05
-tags: ["post", "featured", "alice", "git-github", "open-source"]
+tags:
+  - post
+  - git-github
+  - open-source
-image: '/assets/blog/down-the-rabbit-hole.jpg'
+image: /assets/blog/down-the-rabbit-hole.jpg
-imageAlt: 'Neon lights saying Down the Rabbit Hole on a black background.
-All the words are in pink neon, except the is in yellow neon'
+imageAlt: Neon lights saying Down the Rabbit Hole on a black background.
+All the words are in pink neon, except the is in yellow neon
-imageCaption: 'ADD CAPTION'
+imageCaption: ADD CAPTION
 description: Welcome to Wonderland!
 Getting involved in open source and learning GitHub workflows can be intimidating and challenging for new developers.
 During Hacktoberfest 2022, I created an open source repo to help other new developers learn GitHub work flows, get involved with open source while being social and making something fun.
 ---